mizrael/davidguida.net/src/_posts/2016-07-15-wordpress-how-to-handle-page-redirects-in-shortcodes.md

   - Programming
   - Wordpress
 ---
-This is just a quick tip, something that I faced a while ago while working on a client&#8217;s website.
+This is just a quick tip, something that I faced a while ago while working on a client's website.
 I had to develop a shortcode responsible to render a form and obviously after the submission I wanted to redirect the user to another url (following the <a href="https://en.wikipedia.org/wiki/Post/Redirect/Get" target="_blank">POST/redirect/GET pattern</a>).

 It may seem easy but using something like wp_redirect directly in the shortcode rendering block may cause errors like this: